haakonaareskjold/Slim/README.md

 # Slim

 1. start the app with `docker-compose up -d`
-2. go to `localhost:8000` in your browser.
-When it loads go to the next step
+2. go to `localhost:8000` in your browser to use the app
-3. migrate database with `composer migrate`